josel82/js-tutorials/callbacks.md

 ```
-The following peace of code, once again does the same thing.
+The following piece of code, once again does the same thing.
 But in this case, we are just using ES6 syntax, because... because we are awesome.

 ```JavaScript